leoikeh99/authProfile/README.md

 ## Features

-I can register a new account
+- Users can register a new account
-I can log in
+- Users can log in
-I can log in or register with at least one of the following services: Google, Facebook, Twitter or Github I can sign out
+- Users can log in or register with at least one of the following services: Google, Facebook, Twitter or Github
+- Users can sign out
-I can see my profile details
+- Users can see my profile details
-I can edit my details including: photo, name, bio, phone, email and password I can upload a new photo or provide an image URL
+- Users can edit my details including: photo, name, bio, phone, email and password
+- Users can upload a new photo or provide an image URL

 ## How To Use